andresgongora/dotfiles-manager/README.md

 **andresgongora's dotfiles** is an ultra simple multi-system dotfiles manager

 Dotfiles are how you personalize and configure your system.
-Be it your bashrc file where you write your favorite aliases or run scripts, or your applications' user configuration.
+Be it your bashrc file, where you write your favorite aliases or run scripts, or your applications' user configuration.

-Instead of reconfiguring each of your machines independently or copying your configuration files manually, you can simply use this "dotfiles" helper to keep all your sysmtems (or part of them) syncrhonized.
-These brings the following benefits.
+Instead of reconfiguring each of your machines independently or copying your configuration files manually, you can simply use this "dotfiles helper" to keep all your sysmtems (or part of them) syncrhonized.
+These has the following benefits.

-- All configuration files that are important to _you_ are in a single place rather than all over your system.
+- You can put all dotfiles files that are important to _you_ are in a single place rather than having them all over your system.
 The included `symlink.sh` script will create symbolink links (aka shortcuts) in all the needed places.
-- Dotfiles can be easily synchronized as a git repository.
+- Dotfiles can be easily synchronized as a git repository, using a cloud storage (e.g. Nextcloud), or from a central system over SSH, among others.
-- You can easily sync several machines with the same configuration, or decide what parts they should share and what parts are unique.
-These also applies for different users on the same machine.
-Now you have full control over your user's configuration and root's configuration.
+- You can apply the same configuration to several machines, or decide what parts they should share and what parts are unique.
+This also applies for different users on the same machine.